anshu-kumar27/story-viewer/README.md

 A mobile-only story viewer application built with React.js and TypeScript.
 It features a horizontally scrollable list of stories fetched from an external source -> StoryData , with smooth transitions, manual and automatic navigation, and end-to-end testing using Playwright.

+Deployed URL (use on phone for best experience)- https://insta-story-nu.vercel.app/

 ---

 ## Project Overview